PaulSHahn2/emacssetup/README.md

 entirety.
 Intermediary solutions with toolkit's typically cause more problems than they solve, so I avoid them.

-To get a *emacs* Windows native mostly working:
+To get a *emacs* Windows native version mostly working:

 1. Get the latest zip file (installer exe) for *emacs*: <http://gnu.mirror.constant.com/emacs/windows/>
 2. Run the installer.